skip navigation 1-800-4-ALFRED (425-3733)

 206.4 A student must meet the program requirements of the minor effective when the minor declaration request form is submitted.
 Upon request and approval by the department chair of the minor, a student may follow the requirements for a more recent term.

-206.5 To receive a second minor, a student shall have completed at least 12 credits that were not used in either the major or first minor.
+206.5 To receive two or more minors, a student shall have completed at least 12 credits for each minor that were not used in either the major or other declared minor(s).

 206.6 A student must declare the minor(s) no later than the last instructional day of the semester in which they will earn their degree.